 Women's Golf Museum website has additional information on its collection, but the main part of the memorabilia is in the British Golf Museum (see above) and the documentation, books and photographs, is in the care of the University of St Andrew's.

-Let's Get Golfing is a new concept in golf websites, to produce a single web site where you can find out everything you need to know about golf from where to start for beginners, to advice on how to turn professional for elite youngsters.
+Let's Get Golfing is designed to be a new concept to produce a single web site where you can find out everything you need to know about golf from where to start for beginners, to advice on how to turn professional for elite youngsters.

 Welcome to the official website of the

 Eric Grandison Golf School at Craigielaw Golf Club.
 Scotland